hintertupferbene/SQMS/README.md

 Reimplementation of the Matlab implementation.

 The motion blur window has to be created using matlab with specific parameters and is then loaded into the Python implementation.

+# TestImages
+Provided by authors of paper.

+im1_gray.png and im2_gray.png are converted from its original images by Matlab's rgb2gray() function.